James Jennings (footballer): Kettering Town

 In the summer of 2009, Jennings left Macclesfield to join Kettering Town.
 His first appearance for Kettering came in a 2–1 away win over Forest Green Rovers on the opening day of the 2009–10 season.
 His first goal for the club came in a 2–0 home win against Grays Athletic on 6 March 2010.

 Cambridge United

 Jennings joined Cambridge United in summer 2010 from Kettering on a two-year deal for an undisclosed fee decided by a tribunal.
 He made 43 first team starts in his first season with the club.
 In his second season with The U's, Jennings was named as vice-captain by new manager Jez George.
 In January 2012, Jennings put pen to paper in a new deal keeping him at the club until the summer of 2014.

 Mansfield Town

-On the final day of the transfer window, 31 January 2013, Cambridge United allowed Jennings to join Mansfield Town.
-Jennings signed an 18-month contract with The Stags, with some media outlets mentioning that a fee was involved, with some stating it was a free-transfer. .He was part of the team which won the league with Mansfield in April 2013, gaining promotion to League Two.
+On the final day of the transfer window, 31 January 2013, Jennings left Cambridge United to join Mansfield Town for an undisclosed fee.
+Jennings signed an 18-month contract with The Stags.
+He was part of the team which won the league with Mansfield in April 2013, gaining promotion to League Two.